socketstream/socketstream/README.md

 * In-built User model via @session.user with modular authentication
 * Uses [Redis](http://www.redis.io/) for fast session retrieval, pub/sub, list of users online, and any other data your app needs instantly
 * Works on all major browsers thanks to the excellent [Socket.IO](http://socket.io/)
-* Automatically packages and minifies your client CSS and JS files in staging/production
+* Automatically packages and [minifies](https://github.com/mishoo/UglifyJS) your client CSS and JS files in staging/production
 * Nested namespaces allow building of large 'enterprise' apps (only without the slowness!)
 * Did we mention fast?
 SocketStream starts up instantly, ready to accept thousands of incoming connections
 * Bundled with jQuery 1.5.
-Easily add additional client libraries such as [underscore.js](http://documentcloud.github.com/underscore/)
+Easily add additional client libraries such as [Underscore.js](http://documentcloud.github.com/underscore/)
 * Easily create jQuery templates using the [official plugin](http://api.jquery.com/category/plugins/templates/).
 Works like partials in Rails.
 * Uses [Jade](http://jade-lang.com/) to render static HTML
 * Uses [Stylus](http://learnboost.github.com/stylus/) for CSS